TristanWebber/tibicen-os/README.md

 Makefile commands are currently defined as follows:

 `build`: Builds the firmware.bin target
-`flash`: Flashes to chip using esptool.py
-`monitor`: Serial monitor via cu
-`clean`: Removes files from build directory `erase-flash`: Clears flash using esptool.py
+`flash`: Flashes to chip connected to PORT using esptool.py `monitor`: Serial monitor of device connected to PORT via cu `clean`: Removes files from build directory `erase-flash`: Clears flash using esptool.py
 `disass`: Disassemble .elf to assembly using objdump